vechain/vechain-sdk-js/docs/templates/thorest-client.md

 [example](examples/thorest-client/transactions.ts)

-In this example, the code initializes a Thorest client for the VechainThor testnet network and showcases two essential methods for interacting with transactions:
+In this example, the code initializes a Thorest client for the VechainThor testnet network and showcases three essential methods for interacting with transactions:

+ - sendTransaction(raw: string): Promise<TransactionSendResult>

+The `sendTransaction` method enables developers to broadcast a raw transaction to the VechainThor network.
+This method is crucial for initiating new transactions and executing smart contract functions.

  - getTransaction(
         id: string,